ani-khachatryan/kis-entry-task/README.md

 # kis-entry-task

-Given 2 directories, this tool compares the files they contain.
+Given 2 directories, this tool compares the files they contain, counting similarity ratio for each pair.
+My solution uses hashing for identical pairs, and splitting into chunks + lcs for counting the similarity percentage.

 Use
 ```